zjunlp/HVPNeT/README.md

 ## RE Task

-To test re model, you can download the model chekpoints we provide via [re_ckpt](https://drive.google.com/file/d/1x-yPYy8pjhsDzhhLLzLzEjyVFeQ063HM/view?usp=sharing) or use your own tained model and set `load_path` to the model path, then run following script:
+To test re model, you can use the tained model and set `load_path` to the model path, then run following script:

 ```shell
 python -u run.py \